Faraz-mobin17/Youtube-Twitter-Backend/README.md

 # Features

-on the user channel there will be shuffling button along with the popular oldest and newest tag.
+- [] on the user channel there will be shuffling button along with the popular oldest and newest tag.

-Subscription will be given priority by being default page on the website and there will be separte page as explore like youtube homepage.
+- [] Subscription will be given priority by being default page on the website and there will be separte page as explore like youtube homepage.

+- [] there will be feature for favorite channel for those channel you will see the video on the top section of the home page and on the subscriptions tab they will be at the top

 ## Tech Stack